-Maybe you wanted to do something for the first time, get out of your comfort zone, ask someone for a favor, or reach out to someone but your fear of rejection was holding you back from following through.
+When was the last time you experienced the fear of rejection?
+Maybe you wanted to do something for the first time, get out of your comfort zone, ask someone for a favor, or reach out to someone, but your fear of rejection was holding you back from following through.

 Before we start, let’s acknowledge that getting rejected sucks.